 When you arrive at your halls, you’ll be greeted by our contactless reception team.
 The reception will have a sanitiser station at the entrance and you’ll be asked to respect social distancing, along with our staff members helping to settle you in.
 Once you’re registered at reception, you’ll get your keys/access cards and anything else you need.

 For your safety, you should wear a face covering when you’re moving in.

-You’re welcome to bring as many family members or friends with you to help you move in – after all, this is a big step for all of you.
-But to help with social distancing, we ask that only one family member enters your halls with you at any one time.
+You’re welcome to bring as many family members or friends with you to the city – after all, this is a big step for all of you.
+But to help with social distancing, we ask that only one family member or friend enters your halls with you at any one time.